kartiksrinivas007/kartiksrinivas007/README.md

 ### Hi there 👋

 - :school: I'm currently a CSE Sophomore at IIT Hyderabad
-- :computer: I am interested in Machine Learning adn Theoretical Computer Science
+- :computer: I am interested in Machine Learning and Theoretical Computer Science
 - 👯 I’m looking to collaborate on Computer Vision Related Projects
 - 🔭 I’m currently working on RNN's